ihorhetman/WebVisualisation/README.md

-# WebVisualisation of Tweets connected with American airlines
+# Web Visualization of Tweets connected with American airlines